bc913/opengl_notes/doc/Shaders.md

 8. Check against linking errors using `glGetProgramiv()`.
 9. Use the shader program through `glUseProgram()`.
 10. **DO NOT** forget to delete the created shaders using `glDeleteShader()` when you're done.

+> Steps 9 & 10 can be replaced with each other.
+Order might not matter.

 ### Shader Parallelism
 Shaders run on the GPU and they are highly parallelised.
 Each shader can run multiple process at the sime time thanks to GPU.